 Faculty with research interests in dynamics are Sasa Kocic and Samuel Lisi.

 Roughly, the study of continuous-time dynamical systems is the study of differential equations; the study of discrete-time dynamical systems is the study of iterations of functions.
 The theory of dynamical systems is a very broad field closely intertwined with many other areas of mathematics.
-In particular, it has close relations with number theory, ergodic theory and probability theory.
+In particular, it has close relations with ergodic theory, probability theory, number theory, geometry, topology and mathematical physics.

-Prof. Lisi’s particular research interests involve Hamiltonian systems and symplectic topology, and notably phenomena of rigidity in this context.
+Dr. Lisi’s particular research interests involve Hamiltonian systems and symplectic topology, and notably phenomena of rigidity in this context.
 Hamiltonian systems are a special class of dynamical systems, providing a framework for the study of systems with a conservation of energy.
 A classical example of such a system is the gravitational n-body problem of Newton, where n point masses (idealized planets) interact according to Newton’s law of gravity.
-Attempts to understand the behavior of this and related systems have inspired a lot of great mathematics (notably KAM theory) and continue to be a rich source of inspiration.
+Attempts to understand the behavior of this and related systems have inspired a lot of great mathematics and continue to be a rich source of inspiration.
 Symplectic topology studies the differential topology of symplectic manifolds, which notably include the phase spaces of Hamiltonian systems.
 The remarkable fact is that symplectic topology, qualitative behavior of Hamiltonian systems and geometric topology have a lot to say about each other.